-You may begin to feel resentful and even angry when you consistently give in to other people’s demands and ignore your personal needs.
-Not only that, but eventually you begin to blame others for taking you for granted.
+You begin to feel resentful and even angry when you consistently give in to other people’s demands and ignore your personal needs.
+Not only that, but eventually you begin to blame them for taking you for granted.
 You may even lash out.

 When you act against what you know to be good for you, there is a feeling of being let down, sinking of the heart, a small voice whispering . . .
 “Did you have to do this?
 What about me?”

 Every time you say yes when you meant to say no and every time you ignore your instincts, you lose a little bit of your self-respect.

 Being clear about your wants, needs, and boundaries, allows you to say no before things get out of hand.

-Have you ever thought how saying no translates to saying yes to what’s important to you?
+Have you ever thought about how saying no translates to saying yes to what’s important to you?

 Saying no is an act of self-care and self-respect.
 Although it may not come naturally to many of us, it doesn’t have to be hard.

 There is a way to say no gracefully if you don’t let things go too far.
 No, coming from a place of solid and quiet conviction becomes a simple answer instead of an emotionally charged response.

 People may not like hearing no. They don’t have to like it but they do have to accept it.
-Some may even respect your newly found clarity and conviction.
+Some may even respect your newfound clarity and conviction.

 Those who can’t accept or respect your needs may express their displeasure or bow out of your life.
-If they express their disapproval of the “new you” you can choose to reply or not.
+If they express their disapproval of the “new you” you can choose whether to respond or not.
 If you do, make it short and sweet.
 No apologies needed.

 If they choose to bow out remember that all you asked for was their respect and acceptance of your needs.
 You want people in your life who can do that.